Elliptic orbit: Derivation

-This is true for r being the closest / furthest distance so we get two simultaneous equations which we solve for E:
+This is true for r being the closest / furthest distance so two simultaneous equations are made, which when solved for E:

-Since $r_1 = a + a \epsilon$ and $r_2 = a - a \epsilon$, where epsilon is the eccentricity of the orbit, we finally have the stated result.
+Since $r_1 = a + a \epsilon$ and $r_2 = a - a \epsilon$, where epsilon is the eccentricity of the orbit, the stated result is reached.

 Flight path angle

-The flight path angle is the angle between the orbiting body's velocity vector (= the vector tangent to the instantaneous orbit) and the local horizontal.
+The flight path angle is the angle between the orbiting body's velocity vector (equal to the vector tangent to the instantaneous orbit) and the local horizontal.
 Under standard assumptions of the conservation of angular momentum the flight path angle $\phi$ satisfies the equation: